 Winter ushers us indoors in the hunt for warming brews and roaring fires.
-If you’re lucky enough to find yourself near one of these fine places, get yourself fireside with a good red and settle in for a yarn.
+If you’re lucky enough to find yourself near one of these fireplace bars, get yourself warm with a good red and settle in for a yarn.

 1. After a day on the vines – The Shed at Epicurean, Red Hill, Victoria